-- 9. Select the appropriate compression implant and check that the pre-installed inserter arms are fully installed. - 10.
-While manually squeezing the inserter arms to a parallel position, insert the inserter arms into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration. - Caution: Use care to not squeeze the inserter arms past a parallel position, as this can result in permanent deformation of the implant. - 11.
-Insert the legs of the implant into the pre-drilled holes in the bone.
-Light tapping on the impactor cap may be helpful in advancing the implant.
-When properly installed, the bottom surface of the implant should sit flush against the surface of the bone. - Caution: Avoid excessive force or impaction when inserting the implant into the bone. - Note: If using provisional fixation of the two K-wires from the drill guide step, apply the inserter cap over the provisional fixation K-wires to guide the TMC implant into the pre-drilled holes in the bone. - 12.
-While lightly squeezing the inserter arms, manually remove the inserter cap to release the pre-loaded implant.
-Manually unthread the inserter arms from the implant to remove them.
-Proper implant placement can be confirmed on fluoroscopy. - Note: A T15 driver can be used to remove the inserter arms if additional grip is required. - 13.
-Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 14.
-Remove any remaining K-wires. - 15.
+9. While manually squeezing the threaded rods to a parallel position, insert the threaded rods into the corresponding holes of the inserter cap to hold the implant in a pre-loaded configuration.

+Caution: Use care to not squeeze the threaded rods past a parallel position, as this can result in permanent deformation of the implant.

+10. Insert the legs of the implant into the pre-drilled holes in the bone.
+Light tapping on the inserter cap may be helpful in advancing the implant.
+When properly installed, the bottom surface of the implant should sit flush against the surface of the bone.

+Caution: Avoid excessive force or impaction when inserting the implant into the bone.

+- 11. While lightly squeezing the threaded rods, manually remove the inserter cap to release the pre-loaded TMC compression implant.
+Remove the threaded rods from the implant manually.
+If required, use the appropriate instrumentation to aid with removal of the threaded rods.
+Proper implant placement can be confirmed on fluoroscopy. - 12.
+Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 13.
 A second implant may be used in the procedure as deemed necessary by the surgeon.
 In the MTP fusion procedure, it would be advised to place the second implant at approximately a 90-degree circumferential offset (medial or dorsal-medial position) to the first dorsal-lateral located implant.
-Install second implant following same steps as described for the first implant.
-Care should be taken to avoid extensive dissection or periosteal stripping if using a second compression implant.
+Install the second implant following the same steps as described for the first implant.
+Care should be taken to avoid extensive dissection or periosteal stripping if using a second compression implant. - 14.
+Remove any remaining instrumentation and/or provisional fixation.